0xbenc/bash-zoo/docs/how-it-works.md

 1) Detect OS: macOS vs Debian-like Linux; bail out on unsupported.
 2) Option parsing: `--all`, `--exp`, `--names <csv>` allow non-interactive flows and experimental tool inclusion.
 3) Load registry `setup/registry.tsv` and filter tools by OS (and stability unless `--exp`).
-4) Prerequisites: `brew` and `gum` must be installed by the user prior to running the installer.
+4) Prerequisites: `brew`, `gum`, and `figlet` must be installed by the user prior to running the installer.
 The installer checks and exits with instructions if missing.
 5) For each selected tool:
    - Try to install a binary into `$(resolve_target_dir)`.
    - If the target dir is not writable, or copy fails: fall back to an alias in the user RC file (`~/.bashrc` or `~/.zshrc`).